codygreen/llm_api_server/objective3/README.md

 - load the text_summarization model from the _/code/app/model/text_summarization_ folder; we will cover this in the _Dockerfile_.
 - builds a model to ensure our API post body contains a JSON element named _text_ and of class string.
 - provides a new API endpoint _/summarize/_ that we can POST _text_ that we want summarized.
-- passes the supplied text.
+- passes the supplied text to the model.
 - returns a summary of the supplied text.

 ## Build Container